|

 sells all sorts of cauldrons.
 Outside the shop, a stack of them shines in the sun, under a sign that reads:

-Cauldrons All sizes Copper, Brass, Pewter, Silver Self-Stirring Collapsible
+Copper, Brass, Pewter, Silver

 Daily Prophet There is an office of the Daily Prophet in Diagon Alley (SS/f).
 Letters to the editor should be sent